Online Catalogue – When The Dust Settles – October 2021

-We appreciate the time and insights of the gallerists who contributed to this project through generous consultation and supporting the participation of artists they represent.
+We appreciated the time and insights of the gallerists who contributed to this project through generous consultation and support to the artists they represent.
 Ngā mihi nui Ivan Anthony, Alison Bartley, Dan du Bern, Mary-Louise Browne, Trish Clark, Dominic Feuchs, John Gow, Robert Heald, Anna Jackson, Gary Langsford, Michael Lett, Jonathan Smart, Chantelle Smith, Andrew Thomas, and Jenny Todd.

-This project would not be possible without the generous support of Webb’s.
+This project would not have been possible without the generous support of Webb’s.
 Ngā mihi nui Paul Evans, Christine Kearney, Charles Ninow, Bruce Qin, Adrienne (AD) Schierning, Lucy Munro, and the wider Webb’s whānau.

-The visual identity of When The Dust Settles is designed by Extended Whānau.
+The visual identity of When The Dust Settles was designed by Extended Whānau.
 Ngā mihi nui Tyrone Ohio and Rob Lewis.
 This website was built by Dexter Edwards.
 Ngā mihi nui Dex!

 How To Buy Works

-The works included in this digital catalogue will be available to purchase in an online auction that opens 10am 14 October and closes 8pm 19 October.
-This auction will be hosted on Webb’s Online Auction Portal, which sits within their website.
-Sign up to our newsletter at the bottom of this page to receive a reminder when this auction goes live on 14 October.
-In order to bid, you will need to register or sign in to a Webb’s account.
-You can do this now ahead of the When The Dust Settles fundraising auction opening, or when bidding is open.
+The works included in this digital catalogue were available to purchase in an online auction that opened 10am 14 October and closed 8pm 19 October.
+This auction was hosted on Webb’s Online Auction Portal, which sits within their website.

 Support Artspace Aotearoa

 Artspace Aotearoa is indebted to our community who have grown with us over the last 34 years.
-We realise not everyone in this community is in a position to purchase a work through this fundraiser.
-If you would like to contribute, you can support Artspace Aotearoa by sharing this catalogue with someone, becoming a member, purchasing an edition or publication through our website, or making a donation.
+We realise not everyone in this community was in a position to purchase a work through this fundraiser.
+If you would like to contribute, you can support Artspace Aotearoa by purchasing an edition or publication through our website, or making a donation.
 We welcome donations of all sizes, even the smallest donation or membership fee enables us to cover important costs.

 Ask Us Anything